 Sasol executives and engineers developed plans for a world-scale petrochemical complex that would roughly triple Sasol’s chemical production in the United States.
 To successfully pursue this investment, the company required several critical resources.
 The operation needed a solid petrochemicals infrastructure, access to interstates and highways, port facilities and several hundred acres to support such a large undertaking.
 The company also required a skilled and highly capable workforce and an investment-friendly business environment.

 In early 2011, LED’s Business Expansion and Retention Group, or BERG, partnered with the Southwest Louisiana Economic Development Alliance and the Port of Lake Charles to identify potential sites for a new investment by Sasol in Southwest Louisiana.

-In their search for potential locations, LED officials and their partners gathered site data for the region.
+In their search, LED officials and their partners gathered site data for the region.
 They leveraged that data with geographic information system, or GIS, mapping technology to complete site-suitability analyses of multiple properties in the region.
 They ultimately located a 650-acre site that would meet the proposed project’s needs.
-By utilizing the assistance of the Port of Lake Charles in identifying this location and supporting the required infrastructure upgrades, LED saved the company at least six months of time developing the property.
+With help from the Port of Lake Charles in identifying the location and supporting the required infrastructure upgrades, LED saved the company at least six months of time developing the property.

-In September 2011, Sasol officials announced a final feasibility study of the location for the company’s new petrochemical complex, with plans for a GTL facility and an ethane cracker.
+In September 2011, Sasol officials announced a final feasibility study of the location for the company’s new petrochemical complex, which would include an ethane cracker.